French Marigolds are such a great flower for the home gardener.

 There have been scientific studies that show that Marigolds create their own pesticide against nematodes.
 If nematodes are really bad in your soil then you can grow French Marigolds as a cover crop leaving the base roots in the soil before winter sets in.

-French Marigold types and colors
+French Marigold Flowers

 There are French Marigolds with double, semi-double and single-flower blooms.
 Here are some of the color options.